stevenxchung/OMSCS-Notes/CS 6750 - HCI/Lesson 15 (3.2) - Ethics and Human Research.md

 In general, the benefits to society must outweigh the risks to the subjects in the case of these experiments.

 - **Belmont Report** - summarizes basic ethical principles that research must follow in order to receive government support.

+## Section Quizzes

+### Exercise: Research Ethics and Industry

+_People are still discussing whether or not Facebook's study on its impact on users' moods was ethical.
+Facebook maintains that the study was consistent with its own data use policy.
+However, opponents argue that Facebook's study was not.
+What do you think?_

+It may be ethical in the sense that the study was not conducted under an institution which requires informed consent.
+However, I do think that Facebook needs to do a better job at terms and conditions and allowing users to be informed about the research they are doing rather than using content to manipulate users.